yczeng/hackernews-newsfeed/README.md

 ![firefox](firefox.png)

 # License
-hackernews-newsfeed is available under the MIT license, see `LICENSE` file in the repository.
+hackernews-newsfeed is available under the MIT license.
+See `LICENSE` file in the repository.

+# Why?
+So you can click on clickbait AND feel good about yourself. lmfao